AFD History

 1912 was a pivotal year for the department, as it put its first motor-driven fire apparatus into service.
 It was the year that the fire horses were given to the trash collectors.
 These horses were seen racing to fires when the fire bell rang.
 Trash was dumped on the streets as the horses continued to do what they had done for decades.
 A few years passed, and the horses were replaced by motor-driven apparatus, marking the end of an era.

 With the increase in population, it became necessary to provide for additional fire stations throughout the City, and later, the County as well.
 In March of 1970, a new and modern headquarters was constructed at 320 North Jackson Street.
-This two-story, 17,000-square-foot structure houses Station #1, administrative offices, training facilities, fire prevention, and supply storage.
+This two-story, 17,000-square-foot structure houses Station #1, administrative offices, fire prevention, and supply storage.
 The old headquarters was demolished following the opening of this modern station.

 Historical Information: Courtesy of retired Captain Bill Cloud